 The North American Free Trade Agreement (NAFTA) came into effect on January 1, 1994.
 The agreement between Canada, the United States and Mexico aimed to increase economic activity and integration amongst the three countries.
-The Trump administration recently triggered the renegotiation of NAFTA, which began in August 2017 and will continue into 2018.
+The Trump administration recently triggered the renegotiation of NAFTA, which began in August 2017 and continued into 2018.

 The three countries reached an agreement on September 30, 2018, calling it the United States-Mexico-Canada Agreement (USMCA), and signed the new agreement on November 30.
 Each party now enters into the ratification process.
 The implementation legislation is expected to pass quite quickly through the Canadian Parliament, while greater resistance is anticipated in the United States Congress.

 The “New NAFTA” / USMCA / CUSMA

 Canada’s official legal text of the agreement, which will be called the Canada-United States-Mexico Agreement (CUSMA) as per standard naming practice with multilateral trade deals, can be found here.

 Recent analysis of the new agreement has been conducted by the Canadian Centre for Policy Alternatives (CCPA), including implications for labour rights, climate action, and regulation.
 The compilation of analyses can be found here.